sctlcd/the-green-corner/README.md

 - Create a jargon glossary/dictionary for a particular domain
 - Build a book review and recommendation site

-I've decided to create a modern responsive Web tool for gathering plant specifications and identifying flora worldwide using HTML, CSS, Materialize CSS, JavaScript, jQuery, FLask and Python.
+I've decided to create a modern responsive Web tool for gathering plant specifications and identifying flora worldwide using HTML, CSS, Materialize CSS, JavaScript, jQuery, FLask and Python and MongoDB.

 Back to [top](#TableOfContents)